 Laughing gas is regularly well tolerated in children and is easily eliminated from the body, making for a safe, effective sedative to keep your children at ease.
 Additionally, it has a rapid onset and can be adjusted throughout the procedure to accommodate your child’s needs.

 For nitrous oxide to be as effective and safe as possible, it is important for your child feeling well prior to their appointment.
 Be sure that they can breathe well through their nose and have them avoid a large meal prior to the procedure.
 If your child has a fever, cold, ear infection, or congestion, please contact our office to reschedule your appointment.

-If you have any concerns or questions with the use of nitrous oxide, please free to ask our pediatric dentists or trained staff.
-Schedule an appointment online or call one of our conveniently located pediatric dental offices in Greenville, Anderson or Easley, SC.
+If you have questions or concerns about the use of nitrous oxide, please contact our office and our trained staff will be there to help.
+Schedule an appointment at one of our conveniently located in Greenville, Anderson, or Easley, SC.

 It’s normal to feel drowsy, disoriented, or even nauseous following the use of sedation.
 Following a procedure using sedation, be sure to keep your child comfortable as they may be experiencing mild side effects and recovering from numbness.
 Monitor your child following the sedation and encourage them to stay hydrated.
 Feed them soft, lukewarm foods, like pudding, mashed potatoes, or lukewarm soup.

 If you notice any swelling, have them hold an ice pack to the outside of the affected area, and have your child take children’s ibuprofen or acetaminophen for any pain or discomfort.
 If your child is experiencing excessive pain or swelling that does not subside after 24 hours, please contact our office in Greenville, Anderson, or Easley, SC to speak with our team.